vishnupriyapesu/pes_pd/README.md

 - input and output port should be  on the intersection of the vertical and horizontal tracks

-- width of the standard cell should be odd multiple of the track pitch and height should be odd multiple of vertical pitch

 - tracks are used during routing

 now the appearing on the magic we do the following step should be done: